 Among the top machines on the market, The Artistry recommends the Eosika IPL Hair Removal System.
 Light and ergonomic, this sophisticated at-home device comes equipped with fast-acting sensors for highly efficient hair removal.

-Another top choice is the cordless Lumea Prestige IPL hair removal device for face and body.
+Another top choice is the cordless Philips Lumea Prestige IPL Hair Removal Device for face and body.
 This compact and easy-to-use device uses broad-spectrum light waves to remove hair on both your face and body.
 The device has a Smartskin sensor, so it can work on most skin tones as well as for those with darker blonde, brown and black hair.